-The bacteria below showed significant growth when combined with Floraphage compared to growth without.
+The following bacteria showed significant growth when combined with Floraphage compared to growth without the phage.

-B. Breve, b. animalis, b. longum, l. casei, and b. subtilis are all found in Profase and are all good yeast killers or immune system stimulators.
-Taking one 30 billion capsule of Profase with one capsule of Floraphage, could turn 30 billion bacteria into a possible 720 billion bacteria.
+B. Breve, B. animalis, B. longum, L. casei, and B. subtilis are all found in Profase and are all good yeast killers or immune system stimulators.
+Taking one 30 billion good bacteria in one capsule of Profase with one capsule of Floraphage, could turn 30 billion bacteria into a possible 720 billion bacteria.
 Yeast killing on steroids!
 Especially when combined with the biofilm busting abilities of Biofase!

-L. lactis was studied in-vitro with and without e coli present.
-Both seperately grew at comparable rates but when combined, e coli significantly inhibited the growth of L. lactis and overall out grew it.
-This experiment proved that e coli inhibits the growth of good bacteria.
-When FLoraphage was added to the mix, it reversed the growth pattern, e coli was severely reduced and L lactis levels went through the roof.
+L. lactis was studied in-vitro with and without E. coli present.
+Both separately grew at comparable rates but when combined, E. coli significantly inhibited the growth of L. lactis and overall outgrew it.
+This experiment proved that E. coli inhibits the growth of good bacteria.
+When Floraphage was added to the mix, it reversed the growth pattern, E. coli was severely reduced and L. lactis levels went through the roof.

 You can read the entire study here if you choose.